 - When you're craving a pot pie but you don't want to bake, Chicken Pot Pie Soup will come to your rescue.

-- Beer Cheese Potato Soup with Bacon is ready in minutes, it's one of my favorite weeknight meals when the weather turns chilly.
+- Potato Cheese Soup is ready in minutes, it's one of my favorite weeknight meals when the weather turns chilly.

 - White Chicken Chili puts a spin on the classic, made with white beans and smoky poblano peppers.